-To request 504 accommodations, complete the Request for Section 504 Accommodations Parent Form with HIPAA, have your child's health care provider fill out the Medical Accommodations Request Form, and submit both forms to your school’s 504 Coordinator.
+To request 504 accommodations, complete the Request for Section 504 Accommodations Parent Form with HIPAA Authorization, have your child's health care provider fill out the Medical Accommodations Request Form, and submit both forms to your school’s 504 Coordinator.

 Health services are for students who need to take medicine (like insulin) or receive a special nursing treatment at school.
 Find out more, and relevant forms, on our Health Services page.

-How to Apply for Health Services: Submit the relevant Medication Administration Form (MAF), or Medically Prescribed Treatment Form (for treatment other than medication) to the school nurse/medical professional in your child’s school building.
+How to Apply for Health Services: Submit the relevant Medication Administration Form (MAF), and/or Medically Prescribed Treatment Form (for treatment other than medication) to the school nurse/medical professional in your child’s school building.

-Review the Guidelines for Provision of Health Services (see below) for more details on how to apply.
+Review the Guidelines for Provision of Health Services and Section 504 Accommodations (see below) for more details on how to apply.

-- Example 1: A student visits the nurse's office periodically for pain relievers for headaches.
+- Example 1: A student stubbed their toe and visits the nurse’s office for treatment during the day.
 They do not need any other supports or accommodations.
+This student does not need any other supports or accommodations.

 - This student does not need a 504 Plan.